aniketrochwani/IoT-Mobile/README.md

-# Car-Networking Simulation Using Android
+# Tesla Car-Networking Simulation Using Android
-Using Android-Mobile in-built Sensor, tried to simulate the netwokring of cars.
+Using Android-Mobile in-built Sensor, tried to simulate the networking of cars.

 ## Pre-requisites:
   - Python version 3.8.5